 End the day with a trip to The Thermae Spa which allows you to experience first hand the famous waters of Bath.
 Relax in the roof-top pool with stunning views of the city.
 Experience the aroma themed steam rooms with scents including lavender, lotus flower and mint and enjoy the Minerva baths.

 More info: www.thermaebathspa.com

 The Royal Crescent

 Events and Festivals:

 Bath is known for its year-round events and festivals.
 Annual events include the Literature Festival, Great Bath Feast, Bath Christmas Market and the Jane Austen Festival.
 Make sure to check in advance to take advantage of any one off events.

 For most people, spending one day in Bath is long enough to see the main sites of the Roman Baths, the Jane Austen Museum and to admire the architecture.
 There are many tours to Bath, including one day tours from London which cover the city and often include a visit to nearby Stonehenge or multiple day tours that include more of the region.
 If you want to spend longer in the city, there is a selection of good hotels in Bath, and some people choose to base themselves here to explore the surrounding area.

-Our Windsor Castle, Stonehenge & Bath Day Tour departs daily from London, on a small minibus with a maximum of 16 passengers.
-You’ll have plenty of time to explore the main highlights of Bath, as well as visiting UNESCO World Heritage Site at Stonehenge and the famous Windsor Castle
+Our Windsor Castle, Stonehenge & Bath Day Tour departs daily from London.
+Explore the main highlights of Bath, as well as visiting the UNESCO World Heritage Site at Stonehenge and Windsor Castle.